|Adding a video thumbnail|

 It might be that you'd prefer your video link to open up in your contacts' Gmail accounts (or similar).
 If so, you'll need to include the raw link in the text of your email instead (e.g. https://www.youtube.com/watch?v=8myYyMg1fFE).

 While this means the preview is rendered nicely in your contacts' inbox, you won't however get any reporting on whether or not your contacts watched the video (because it won't go through our link tracking service).

 If you're happy with a compromise, then you could:

 - Include a video thumbnail (tracked) in your campaign

-- At the bottom of the email include in smaller text the raw link to the video (but not so small that it looks like you're a spammer trying to hide text)
+- At the bottom of the email, include the raw link to the video in smaller text (but not so small that it looks like you're a spammer trying to hide text)

-In this way, the most prominent link will be the tracked thumbnail link for non-Gmail users, whilst for those who like to get the preview straight in the inbox, it will be there (but untracked).
+By doing it this way, the most prominent link will be the tracked thumbnail link for non-Gmail users, whilst for those who like to get the preview straight in the inbox, it will be there (but untracked).